Power Line Communication and Sensing Using Time Series Forecasting: Design and Case Studies

-We also note from Table~\ref{table:mse} that the performance of the baseline model is often fairly close to those from other time series prediction models.
-Therefore, since the baseline predictor does not require any training and presents no additional computational complexity (see~\eqref{eq:baseline}), the anomaly detector can begin prediction with this technique until sufficient samples are collected over the operation to use other predictors that require a meaningful set of training data.
-In the subsequent Section~\ref{subsec:detectDataSet}, we show that the improvement in MSE of time-series prediction can also translate into an enhancement of anomaly detection.
+We also note from Table~\ref{table:mse} that the~performance of the~baseline model is often fairly close to those from other time-series prediction models. {This is highlighted in~Table~\ref{table:mse2}, which shows the~results for the~ARIMA(2, 0, 1) and the~baseline models for all subcarrier groups. }Therefore, since the~baseline predictor does not require any training and presents no additional computational complexity (see~\eqref{eq:baseline}), the~anomaly detector can begin prediction with this technique until sufficient samples are collected over the~operation to use other predictors that require a~meaningful set of training data. {From the~results in~Table~\ref{table:mse2} we~also observe a~larger variation in~the~prediction accuracy across subcarrier groups for the~in-field compared to the~synthetic data.
+We~attribute this to the~same LI models and noise PSD used across the~subcarrier groups, which is likely not the~case regarding~the~in-field data.}

-\subsection{Anomaly Detection for Studied Data Sets}
+\subsection{Anomaly Detection for Studied Data~Sets}

-In this section, we develop and test our anomaly detector for the studied data sets.
-According to the discussion in Section~\ref{subsec:synthesizeSNR}, we assume the prediction errors for the average SNR values follow a multivariate Gaussian distribution, with a dimension of nine since we have nine stabilizer batches in total.
-We then calculate $D_\text{MA}^2$ using~\eqref{def_dma} and use~\eqref{eq_threshold} for the anomaly detection with varying $p_\text{FA}$ and $\kappa=n_\text{SB}=9$.
+In this section, we~develop and test our anomaly detector for the~studied data sets.
+According to the~discussion in~Section~\ref{subsec:synthesizeSNR}, we~approximate the~prediction errors for the~average SNR values as~a~multivariate Gaussian distribution, with~a dimension of nine since we~have nine stabilizer batches in~total.
+We~then calculate $D_\text{MA}^2$ using~\eqref{def_dma} and use~\eqref{eq_threshold} for the~anomaly detection with varying $p_\text{FA}$ and $\kappa=n_\text{SB}=9$.